risingwavelabs/risingwave-docs/versioned_docs/version-1.8/sql/sql-identifiers.md

 To avoid conflicts, double-quote all field names (e.g., `"field_name"`) when working with case-sensitive sources.

-RisingWave processes unquoted identifers as in lower cases.
+RisingWave processes unquoted identifiers as in lower cases.
 If you create a table named `WAVE`, it will display as `wave` when you choose to list all tables.
 You can reference it by `wave`, `WAVE`, or a combination of upper- and lower cases in SQL statements.